 Requests made by FIPA

-- BC Government claims it has no records related to Carney speech about Vancouver real estate market
+- B) BC Government claims it has no records related to Carney speech about Vancouver real estate market

 FIPA filed a FOI request to the BC Ministry of Finance for records on then-Bank of Canada Governor Mark Carney’s speech on the Vancouver real estate market in June 2011.
 According to the BC Ministry of Finance, they claim to have no documents related to this major speech given to the Vancouver Board of Trade.
 FIPA filed a complaint with the OIPC on January 18, 2017.

 - Conference call between the Ministry of Technology, Innovation and Citizens’ Services and the Office of the US Trade Representative

 FIPA obtained internal US Trade Representative (USTR) documents through the American Freedom of Information Act showing that major US companies have complained to the USTR about BC’s requirement that government and other public sector data be stored in Canada.
 The documents also showed a call scheduled between senior USTR officials and the Ministry of Citizens’ Services in February 2012 to discuss the issue.
 FIPA made a request to the Ministry of Technology, Innovation and Citizens’ Services for all correspondence, briefing notes and background documents related to a conference call on February 13, 2012 between the Ministry and the Office of the US Trade Representative.
 The response from the Ministry claimed that: “Although a thorough search was conducted, no records were located in response to your request.”
 Read the complete response from the Ministry here.
 After a complaint and investigation by the Commissioner, the Ministry eventually found and released a single calendar entry for the call but nothing else.